 Peppermint Sugar Cookie Blossoms

 I got the idea to make these cookies from Averie Cooks.
 I didn’t want to use a cookie dough mix, so I used this sugar cookie recipe from Mel’s Kitchen Cafe.
-Mel writes my absolute favorite food blog, and I trust her recipes.
+Mel writes one of my favorite food blogs, and I trust her recipes.
 I have never made anything from her blog that I haven’t loved.
-I think these cookies are just adorable.
-They are festive and bright.
-They were these delicious chewy cookies with a peppermint bite in the middle.
+These cookies are festive, bright, and chewy with that bite of peppermint in the middle.

 Cranberry White Chocolate Chip Cookies